• Skip to main content

 This was a fun project for us, and a great way to build literacy and storytelling skills, as well as show how writing is fun and not a worksheet-oriented chore.
 I never would have done it had it not been for the gentle shove from Ana, so I'm quite grateful to her for the special time my son and I had together.
 While you're over at Babble Dabble Do, be sure to poke around because she has some amazingly wonderful art projects that you can do at home, although I think my all time favorite project of hers is this constellation geoboard.

-Be sure to pop (pun) over to Ana’s blog to see my additional three recommendations for pop-up books you and your kids will enjoy.
-(Covers and titles are affiliate links.)
+Be sure to pop (pun) over to Ana's blog to see my additional three recommendations for pop-up books you and your kids will enjoy.
+(Includes affiliate links that earn from qualifying purchases.)

 Open This Little Book is not exactly a pop-up.
 Rather it's a book within a book within a book within a book... well, you get the idea.
 As a group of animals read stories about other creatures reading stories, the books grow smaller and smaller until there is simply no room left and they must start all over again.